 Current Diesel Locomotive Roster

-For complete roster information of the W&LE please click here.
 For a history of the Wheeling and Lake Erie Railway you might want to consider a copy of The Wheeling & Lake Erie Railway, Volume 2 by author John Corns, which is the second edition in the series.
 Through 128 pages of historic photographs and information Corns' second book further covers the original W&LE before its takeover by the Nickel Plate Road, and later dissolution into Norfolk & Western.
 If you're interested in perhaps purchasing Mr. Corns' book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.

 Check out the website's digital book (E-book), An Atlas To Classic Short Lines, which features system maps and a brief background of 46 different historic railroads.
 To learn more please click on the image below.